A complete axiomatization of infinitary first-order intuitionistic logic over $\mathcal{L}_{\kappa^+, \kappa}$: Completeness of intuitionistic logic over for weakly compact

-As a final comment, it should be clear now that this method of proof also solves a problem left open in \cite{espindola}:
+As a final comment, it should be clear now that Theorem \ref{iilc} also sheds light on a problem left open in \cite{espindola}:

-\begin{thm} If $\kappa$ is inaccessible, intuitionistic first-order theories of cardinality less than $\kappa$ over $\mathcal{L}_{\kappa, \kappa}$ are complete with respect to Kripke models.
-As a consequence, Heyting cardinals are precisely the inaccessible cardinals. \end{thm}
+\begin{cor} Assume $GCH$.
+If $\kappa$ is inaccessible, intuitionistic first-order theories of cardinality less than $\kappa$ over $\mathcal{L}_{\kappa, \kappa}$ are complete with respect to Kripke models.
+As a consequence, Heyting cardinals are precisely the inaccessible cardinals. \end{cor}

-\begin{proof} This essentially follows from Proposition 3.1.3 in \cite{espindola} (which only requires validity in a set of models of cardinality less than $\kappa$ to derive provability) by similar arguments to those in the proof of Theorem \ref{iilc}.
-The theory of the model $M$ can be axiomatized as a sentence in a less restrictive logic (giving rise to the category $\mathcal{C}'$) and $M$ itself can be extended to a model of $\mathcal{C}'$.
-We leave the details for the reader. \end{proof}